eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 #### 4.4.2 Proximity presentation flows

-Figure 3 shows how attestation presentation works when the User and their Wallet Instance are physically near the Relying Part Instance.
+Figure 3 shows how attestation presentation works when the User and their User Device are physically near the Relying Part Instance.
 In this case, the [ISO/IEC 18013-5] standard specifies how a communication channel is set up and how a presentation request and the corresponding response are exchanged.